tuning/recitePoem/README.md

 - Notes:

-	-Currently supports UTF-8 only for Chinese characters.
+	- Currently supports UTF-8 only for Chinese characters.